koda86/floa/man/floa_doc.md

 - estimate_uncertainty_loa(): Estimates the uncertainty in different methods across 'n.rep' repeated calculations

-Within these functions, other functions are nested:
+Within these functions, other functions are nested.
+If your aim is to calculate prediction bands in one of the methods from the paper (POINT, ROISLIEN, BOOT), use one of the the follwing three scripts:

+- floa_point.R(): Pointwise continuous Limits of Agreement according to Bland & Altman (1999) (POINT)

+- floa_roislien.R(): Functional limits of agreement according to Roislien et al. (2012) (ROISLIEN)

+- floa_boot.R(): Implementation of the method described in Lenhoff et al. (1999) (BOOT)

+Other nested functions are:

 - pick_subwise_curves(): Select a single random stride from every subject in data

-- floa_boot.R(): Implementation of the method described in Lenhoff et al. (1999)

-- floa_point.R(): Pointwise continuous Limits of Agreement according to Bland & Altman (2007) and Bland & Altman (1999)

-- floa_roislien.R(): Functional limits of agreement according to Roislien et al. (2012)

 - points_within_limits.R(): Calculate coverage (points of a single curve within the band limits)